-3. What is this tool?
+What is this tool?

-The checklist is designed to help individuals responsible for coordinating and planning patient engagement activities consider specific patient needs for travel, meeting venues, accommodation and associated elements.
-It is written for general application across all different scenarios and aims to be simple to follow by all stakeholders involved.

-Individuals responsible for coordinating and planning patient engagement activities should use this checklist to enable the activity to reflect the recommendations.
-For example, individuals in a patient engagement role, groups directly organising the activity; legal and other support functions should be aware of these recommendations.
+This checklist has been designed as a practical tool which may be used during pre-engagement planning of patient engagement activities and is designed to help individuals responsible for coordinating patient engagement activities consider specific patient needs for travel, meeting venues, accommodation and associated elements.
+For example individuals in a patient engagement role, groups directly organising the activity; legal and other support functions should be aware of these recommendations.